w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of sufficient and insufficient contrast ratio for text.
 Explain that contrast ratio for text (including images of text) needs to be at least 4.5:1 with respect to their background.
 For references on how to apply sufficient contrast ratio to text (including images of text), see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
 * Show examples of different interactive components, such as buttons and links.
-Explain that they should have a contrast ratio of at least 3:1.
+Explain that they must have a contrast ratio of at least 3:1.
 For references on how to apply sufficient contrast ratio to interactive components, see techniques [G207: Ensuring that a contrast ratio of 3:1 is provided for icons](https://www.w3.org/WAI/WCAG21/Techniques/general/G207) and [G209: Provide sufficient contrast at the boundaries between adjoining colors](https://www.w3.org/WAI/WCAG21/Techniques/general/G209).
 * Show examples of interfaces that convey information exclusively with differences in color, such as a form with required fields marked in red.
 Explain that some people perceive color in different ways, and that some may not perceive color at all.
 Some people may require methods different from color to understand that information.
 For references on how to supplement information conveyed through color, see technique [G182: Ensuring that additional visual cues are available when text color differences are used to convey information](https://www.w3.org/WAI/WCAG21/Techniques/general/G182.html).

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Give students several components and ask them what the contrast ratio should be.
+* Short Answer Questions &mdash; Give students several components and ask them what the contrast ratio must be.
 Assess how students understand and distinguish sufficient contrast ratio for different components.
 * Practical &mdash; Have students design a prototype and apply sufficient contrast ratio to text, images of text, components, and graphics.
 Assess how students understand and apply sufficient contrast ratio based on the different components that they are designing.
 * Practical &mdash; Discuss examples of information presented using color.
 Ask students to supplement that information using other visual cues.
 Assess how students use shapes and icons to supplement information presented using color distinguishable.